-Its Friday at 4pm and a you get the call.
+Its Friday at 4 pm and you get the call.
 Something bad, perhaps really bad, just happened.
 You are in charge – so now what?

 Take a deep breath, and follow these tips to lead during a crisis:

 - Gather all of the information: The facts are important – and often will trickle in over time.
 Get all the facts available in the first few minutes.
 Ask good questions:

 - What happened?

 - What is the location of the incident or threat?

 - When did this incident occur?